-Hi, I am an ecologist with a keen interest in insects, conservation science, urban biodiversity, citizen science, quantitative methods and nature photography.
-I am fascinated by insects because I believe that, whether as individuals or aggregated into super-organisms, they are interesting, valuable and aesthetically pleasing life forms.
-I am particularly impressed by their functional and phylogenetic diversity, and by the wide range of ecological interactions by which the are linked with other living beings.
+I’m fascinated by insects because I believe that, whether as individuals or aggregated into super-organisms, they are interesting, valuable and aesthetically pleasing life forms.
+I’m particularly impressed by their functional and phylogenetic diversity, and by the diverse array of ecological interactions by which the are linked with other living beings.

 I truly enjoy discovering and learning from nature through photography!
 I’m convinced that capturing aesthetically pleasing images of living beings is one of the best ways to bring art and science together.
 Since 2008, I’ve been posting photos to my flick photostream.